corazza/linux-infographics/README.md

 You can contribute either by:

-1. Committing a new thumbnail in `distro/`.
+1. Committing a new thumbnail in `information`.
-2. Editing the information in `distro/` and making it more precise, useful, articulated, etc.
+2. Editing text in `information` and making it more precise, useful, articulated, etc.
-3. Creating a new poster!
+3. Creating a new infographic!

 ## Structure

- - `distro/` - information about different distributions and their thumbnails
+ - `infographics` - finished images that you can use (see license section below)
- - `images/` - additional images used in posters
+ - `information` - text for infographics and thumbnails, categorized by distribution
- - `posters-image` - finished images that you can use (see license section below)
+ - `source-gimp` - GIMP image files that may be edited
- - `posters-source` - GIMP image files that may be edited
+ - `supplementary-images` - images used in the infographics

 ## Links

 This is a collection of links to useful resources, and distributions' homepages and downloads.
-They should be referenced when creating posters.
+They should be referenced when creating infographics.

 ### Useful resources